AaravDugar123/AI_Judge/README.md

 # AI Judge - Automated Submission Evaluation Platform

 A sophisticated web application that uses configurable AI to evaluate and grade submissions automatically.
 Built with React/TypeScript frontend and Flask/SQLAlchemy backend.
-This was built for UC Berkeley GSI's who wanted to automate their grading feedback for open-ended homework assignments/projects while maintaining a personal touch
+This was built for Ruger's GSI's who wanted to automate their grading feedback for open-ended homework assignments/projects while maintaining a personal touch

 ## Features